 We recommend rewarding yourself after your hike - or even your drive! - with mouthwatering pizza from Pizza Jerks.
 This favorite of Lake George locals is within walking distance of the Prospect Mountain foot trail entrance on Smith Street.

 Check Out Fort William Henry & Visit the Museum

 Fort William Henry (the resort and the museum) is at an ideal spot on Lake George's southern shore, where you can enjoy foliage on the property and around the lake.
 Take a walk along Beach Road or check out Lake George Battlefield Park nearby for spectacular views.

 The museum is open through October for tours - they even host ghost tours this time of year, if you're interested in extending your fall fun to Halloween activities!

 Enjoy Foliage on the Lake With the Lake George Steamboat Company

 Sure, you can see and take pictures of the exquisite foliage while walking or sitting by the lake.
 But what if you could be on the lake, with 360 degree views of Lake George's foliage at its peak?

 Perhaps the best way to experience foliage on the water is with the Lake George Steamboat Company, that offers a variety of themed cruises.
-For 2019, they have an Oktoberfest Luncheon Cruise on September 28th and a Fall Full Lake Cruise on October 12th.
+In the fall, they often do a Foliage Cruise, Oktoberfest Luncheon Cruise, and Canadian Thanksgiving Dinner Cruise.